mikus31/the-spoken-world/README.md

 Front-end data for the web map will be produced as a GeoJSON-CSV stack.

 The web map will be accessible via a web browser on both desktop and mobile devices.
 The anticipated technology stack for the web map is HTML-CSS-JS-Leaflet, as well as any necessary JS libraries.
-For example, the web map will need a library for a universal search bar.
+For example, the web map will need a library for its universal search functionality.

 ![uni search bar](/images/search-bar.png "Universal Search Bar Mockup")